DavidAce/DMRG/README.md

 If the dependencies are successfully found or installed, the project is built and an executable is generated in `build/Release/DMRG++`.

 ### Usage
-The input configuration file `input/input.cfg` controls the properties of the simulation. `DMRG++` admits custom input files from command-line arguments, e.g. `DMRG++ -i ../CustomFolder/custom.cfg`.
+The input configuration file `input/input.cfg` controls the properties of the simulation. `DMRG++` admits custom input files from command-line arguments, e.g. `./build/Release/DMRG++ -i ../CustomFolder/custom.cfg`.

 If no configuration file is given as argument, the default is to look for a configuration file located in `input/input.cfg` relative to the project root folder.